-Since the very beginning of the project activity the project developers knew the possibility of including the CDM benefits as a part of the São Fernando cogeneration project and they took it into account in the study of the economic feasibility of the project.
-A clear evidence of this early consideration is the reference to the CDM mechanism included in the minutes of the Grupo Bertin's Board meeting on September 2007, where it is agreed that the company would look for consultants in order to carry out the CDM development.
+Since the very beginning of the project activity, project developers knew the possibility of including the CDM benefits as a part of the São Fernando cogeneration project and they took it into account for the project economical feasibility study.
+A clear evidence of this early consideration is the reference to the CDM mechanism included in the minutes of the Grupo Bertin's Board meeting on September 2007, where it is agreed that the project developers would look for consultancy companies for carrying out the CDM project development.

-Grupo Bertin created a CDM Department in order to study the different possibilities of including its investments into the Clean Development Mechanism.
+Grupo Bertin created a CDM Department in order to study the different possibilities of including their investments into the Clean Development Mechanism.
 This department already studied the CDM consideration of the São Fernando project at the beginning of 2007.
 On the minutes of the Bertin's CDM Department meeting on January 2007 they discussed the different possibilities for CDM projects in the investments of the company.
 São Fernando project is one of these possibilities.